-The best oil for seasoning any cast iron set is grapeseed oil due to its high smoke points and its versatility.
-Other options include vegetable oil and peanut oil.
-The oil you use is dependent on the amount of heat you plan to use and the flavors you like.
+The best oil for seasoning cast ironware is grapeseed oil due to its high smoke points and versatility.
+Other options are vegetable oil and peanut oil.
+The oil you use depends on the degree of heat you plan to use and the flavors you like.

-Cast iron can last for the duration of a lifetime, or, in some families, many generations if it’s maintained appropriately.
-It is essential to season your cast iron before making the first use of it and over the years and months of use is essential.
+Cast iron can last a lifetime or, in some families, many generations if maintained appropriately.
+It is essential to season your cast iron before using it.

-If you’re searching for our recommendations of the top oil to season cast iron, it’d require La Tourangelle grapeseed oil from Amazon.
-Experts have weighed in, and all agreed that this was the best thing you could get.
+As a seasoned chef, I recommend La Tourangelle grapeseed oil from Amazon.
+Other experts have weighed in, and all agreed this was the best oil.

-We’ve listed the best oils to season cast iron and laid out why you should select each oil or why you shouldn’t.
+I’ve listed the best oils to season cast iron and laid out the pros and cons of each.

-If you’ve bought an all-new (or completely new) pan and have never used it before, there are plenty of options when it comes to the type of oil you’ll apply.
+If you’ve bought an all-new (or completely new) pan and have never used it before, there are plenty of options for the type of oil you can apply.

 1. Grapeseed Oil For Seasoning Cast Iron